 I suspect I’m not the only one to notice that after a day or so, my first drafts look dead on arrival.
 They are usually confusing, wordy, and both over-written and underdeveloped.
 Having discovered what I really think, successive drafts refine the process.
 With time it usually becomes clear that the points I wanted to make can be said with greater economy and clarity.

 A writer also discovers that the act of revising is enough to set the mind off on its own extended tour of the landscape that is being surveyed.
 This is a curious phenomenon.
 It turns out that not all writing happens when a person is formally on task.
 Better ways to make points force their way into our consciousness even when we move on to other things, like walking or trying to sleep.
 The left hemisphere of the brain thinks in language, and it’s sometimes only too happy to stay on the case longer than the rest of our mind.

-I think I have only known one person who wrote and spoke in more or less “finished” prose.
+I think I have only known one colleague who wrote and spoke in more or less “finished” prose.
 This historian was a phenomenon to listen to: a good scholar, amazingly fluent and a gifted lecturer.
-It was a relief when he moved to another state.
+It was a relief when he moved to another campus.

 -Do not multi-task and write.
 Give the high order process of invention your full attention.

 -Work in a quiet spot.
 Give your mind the chance to focus on your ideas.